thingsapi/things.py/CONTRIBUTING.md

 #### 2. Create a virtual environment

 A virtual environment allows you to install and upgrade Python distribution packages without interfering with the behaviour of other Python applications running on your system.
-You will probably need to do this before you run all the test targets, which require additional Python packages to be installed.
+You will probably want to do this before you run all the test targets, which require additional Python packages to be installed.

 Follow the [official Python documentation](https://docs.python.org/3/tutorial/venv.html) to create a virtual environment:
 ```sh